GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex1_f2ls_JHHK_api.rst

 **************************************************************************

-We will reduce a Flamingos 2 JH and a HK longslit observation of the 2022 eruption of the recurrent nova U Sco using using the Python programmatic interface.
+We will reduce a Flamingos 2 JH and a HK longslit observation of the 2022 eruption of the recurrent nova U Sco using the Python programmatic interface.

 The 2-pixel slit is used.
 The dither sequence is ABBA-ABBA.